-A SSD uses memory chips to store data, opposed to traditional hard disks, which are mechanical devices that store data on a magnetic spinning disk.
+An SSD uses memory chips to store data, as opposed to traditional hard disks, which are mechanical devices that store data on a magnetic spinning disk.
 The main advantage of SSD’s is that they are much faster compared to mechanical hard drives.
-On the other hand they are also more expensive and have less storage capacity: as of June 2015 a good 240GB SSD costs around €100 (prices continue to drop gradually).
+On the other hand, they are also more expensive and have less storage capacity: as of June 2015, a good 240GB SSD costs around €100 (prices continue to drop gradually).

 An SSD cache is the cheapest solution of the three, but also offers a smaller performance improvement.
 When you get a laptop with SSD cache, get at least a 32GB SSD cache.
-Smaller caches offer very limited performance gain.
+Smaller caches offer minimal performance gain.

-If the laptop has room for both an SSD and a traditional hard disk, this is a nice solution for a limited budget.
+If the laptop has room for both an SSD and a traditional hard disk, this is an excellent solution for a limited budget.
 You would use the SSD for your operating system and software, and the traditional hard disk for bulk data storage.
 The SSD should be at least 120GB.
 The hard disk can be a 5400rpm model, typically with 500GB or more storage space.
-If a laptop does not support to install both a SSD and a hard drive. some laptops allow you to install a hard drive in place of the optical drive.
+If a laptop does not support installing both an SSD and a hard drive, some laptops allow you to install a hard drive in place of the optical drive.
 You would need a special bracket to do this.
-In any case try to find out whether the particular model you are interested in is capable of doing this, by searching online for the service manual and going through reviews for example.
+In any case, try to find out whether the particular model you are interested in is capable of doing this, by searching online for the service manual and going through reviews, for example.

 You can also opt for just a single SSD.
-But because this would than also need to hold your data, it needs to be bigger.
+However, because this would then also need to hold your data, it needs to be bigger.
 240GB is a bare minimum, 480GB or more is recommended.
-This is the most expensive solution, but it can be used in smaller laptops that simply do not have the space to install both a SSD and a hard drive.
+This is the most expensive solution, but it can be used in smaller laptops that do not have the space to install both an SSD and a hard drive.

 To summarize: we recommend to use some form of SSD technology for performance.
 If your budget does not allow it, having a 500GB 7200 rpm hard drive is the minimum requirement.
-For extra performance in ascending order of performance but also cost: use either a SSD cache, two drives – a SSD plus a hard disk for file storage, or a single large SSD.
-For more information please refer to our tips ‘n tricks page.
+For extra performance in ascending order of performance but also cost: use either an SSD cache, two drives – an SSD plus a hard disk for file storage, or a single large SSD.

 - Good and durable build quality;